 The court later dismissed the case, September 27, 2019, on grounds of insufficient evidence.

-Steering says that the officers’ excessive use of force as retaliation for verbal protests violated his rights under the Fourth Amendment of the Constitution without any justification other than to punish and deter his free speech.
+Steering says that the officers’ excessive use of force as retaliation for verbal protests violated his rights under the without any justification other than to punish and deter his free speech.
 In addition, they violated the free exercise of his rights guaranteed under the First and Fourth Amendments to the US Constitution.

 The court filing also states that the San Bernardino County Sheriff’s Department failed in training their officers:

 - Not to handcuff people so tightly as to cause injury;

 - That it is not a crime in California for a person to refuse to identify themselves to a peace officer;

 - Retaliation against civilians for their verbal protest of police actions is proscribed by the First Amendment of Constitution and cannot be criminalized;

 In the court filing, the truck driver asked for $3 million for punitive damages and $3 million in compensatory damages.